-- Review zoning to address existing and potential land use conflicts. - Advance recommendations of the Exit 16/Ballard Road Linkage Study to address land use, access management, buffers between land uses, and specific site plan requirements.
+- Review zoning to address existing and potential land use conflicts. - Complete a Advance recommendations of the Corridor Study for Exit 16/Ballard Road Linkage Study to address land use, access management, buffers between land uses, and specific site plan requirements. - Preparation of a neighborhood/hamlet master plan for the Gurn Springs Hamlet in the Travers Road/Exit 16 area.
+This is intended to be the municipal center of the Town, anchored by Town Hall.